Differdange

-Differdange (/fr/; Déifferdeng /lb/ or locally Déifferdang /lb/; Differdingen /de/) is a commune with town status in south-western Luxembourg, 27 km west from the country's capital.
+Differdange (/fr/; Déifferdeng /lb/ or locally Déifferdang /lb/; Differdingen /de/) is a commune with city status in south-western Luxembourg, 27 km west from the country's capital.
 It lies near the borders with Belgium and France and it is located in the canton of Esch-sur-Alzette.
 With a population of over 30,000, Differdange is the country's third largest city.
 It is also the main town of the commune, and other towns within the commune include Lasauvage, Niederkorn, Fousbann, and Oberkorn.

 Differdange is an industrial town that was a centre of Luxembourg's steel production, with much of its development occurring during that era.
 Today, it remains an important industrial centre, with ArcelorMittal retaining the steel plant in the town.

 Notable landmarks in Differdange include the Maison de Soins de Differdange, an ancient Cistercian abbey dating back to 1235, and the Differdange Castle, built in 1577 and located on a hill in the town centre.
 The castle now houses the Miami University Dolibois European Center.
 Differdange is also home to the football teams FC Differdange 03 and FC Progrès Niederkorn.

 History

 Cistercian era

-The Abbey of Differdange is an example of Cistercian architecture.

 The era of the Cistercian cathedrals and abbeys was in full swing during the thirteenth century and Differdange did not deviate from this pattern.
 In 1235, Alexandre de Soleuvre founded the abbey of Differdange, which he donated to the order of Cîteaux.
 Initially, the Cistercian abbey welcomed only sisters from the nobility of Luxembourg.
 Subsequently, women from the Lorraine region of France and the present province of Luxembourg in Wallonia also made their vows at Differdange.

 In 1552, the abbey was plundered and sacked by French soldiers.
 However, it was during the French invasion of Luxembourg that the abbey and the town experienced real raids and innumerable rampages.

 The last abbess to direct the convent was Marie-Madeleine de Gourcy, who held office until 1796.
 After her mandate, the Order was then formally dissolved.
 The Abbey of Differdange was auctioned off in 1797 and subsequently be bought by the commune of Differdange in 1929.
 In 1981 following its purchase by government of Luxembourg, the Differdange Abbey was transformed into a hospital and health center.